Student Careers

 In 2013, The Gatsby Foundation commissioned Sir John Holman to set out what career guidance in England would be like if it were good by international standards, resulting in the Good Career Guidance report.
 The eight benchmarks set out in the report serve as a framework for improvement in careers provision and have been adopted as part of the Government’s Careers Strategy and statutory guidance for schools and schools.
 In addition, The Careers & Enterprise Company now supports the implementation of the benchmarks in schools and schools with a national network of support and resources.

-One of the main focuses at Harbour School is to ensure that throughout their time at school each student becomes equipped with the knowledge, skills and attributes to progress onto further education, training or into their chosen professions.
+One of the main focuses at HSD is to ensure that throughout their time at school each student becomes equipped with the knowledge, skills and attributes to progress onto further education, training or into their chosen professions.

 The emphasis is on practical tasks and a curriculum that is adapted to suit the needs of all our learners.
 We have a whole school approach, with careers embedded within the curriculum.